-You’ve seen countless CDP success stories for brands in all kinds of industries — like publishing, retail, and travel — and know the platform can help your company as well.
+You’ve seen many CDP success stories for companies across industries — from publishing and retail to financial services — and know the platform can help your company.

-All in all, you’re excited about the prospect of being able to use a customer data platform to deliver relevant, highly personalized and individualized customer experiences.
+All in all, you’re excited about the prospect of being able to use a customer data platform to deliver relevant, highly personalized experiences to your prospects and customers.

-To build a business case for a premier CDP, you’ll need an action plan — one that includes specific use cases for your organization, some hard data, and ample social proof.
+To build a business case for a pure-play CDP, you’ll need an action plan — one that includes specific use cases for your organization, some hard data, and ample social proof.

 How to get buy-in for customer data platform investment from leadership

 With that in mind, here’s how you can develop a persuasive pitch to your organization’s principals on why your organization — and marketing team — needs a CDP.

 Setting the stage with CDP context

 Unfortunately, it’s not that easy to convince your team about the value of a pure-play customer data platform.
 Simply sharing the CDP definition won’t do the trick.

 That’s because there isn’t a single, agreed-upon definition of a CDP in the market.